All Episodes

 So I'm out here.

-I used to be out here two, two and a half weeks at a time, go home for four or five days, enjoying life, getting our gardens together, doing whatever, getting the honeydews done, and now I'm out here between four and six weeks just to make a living and barely make things you know match because I have to absorb her income.
+I used to be out here two, two and a half weeks at a time, go home for four or five days, enjoying life, getting our gardens together, doing whatever, getting the honeydews done.

-It's getting hard and harder, and I think it's gonna get even harder.
+It's getting hard and harder.

-Uh and so they're doing that too.
+And so they're doing that too.

-Um so I definitely have sympathy for you.
+So I definitely have sympathy for you.

-There's there's not gonna be enough deliveries.
+There's not going to be enough deliveries.

-We we already have the supply chain disruption, which you probably have been impacted by as well if you needed spare parts.
+We already have the supply chain disruption, which you probably have been impacted by as well if you needed spare parts.

 I know truckers can't get spare parts sometimes.